 Gas Market Manipulation Cases.
-The Company, CenterPoint Energy or their predecessor, Reliant Energy, Incorporated (Reliant Energy), and certain of their present and former subsidiaries are named as defendants in several lawsuits described below.
+CenterPoint Energy, CenterPoint Houston or their predecessor, Reliant Energy, Incorporated (Reliant Energy), and certain of their former subsidiaries are named as defendants in several lawsuits described below.
 Under a master separation agreement between CenterPoint Energy and RRI, CenterPoint Energy and its subsidiaries are entitled to be indemnified by RRI for any losses, including attorneys' fees and other costs, arising out of these lawsuits.
 Pursuant to the indemnification obligation, RRI is defending CenterPoint Energy and its subsidiaries to the extent named in these lawsuits.
 A large number of lawsuits were filed against numerous gas market participants in a number of federal and western state courts in connection with the operation of the natural gas markets in 2000-2002.
-RRI, CenterPoint Energy's former affiliate, was a participant in gas trading in the California and Western markets.
+CenterPoint Energy's former affiliate, RRI, was a participant in gas trading in the California and Western markets.
 These lawsuits, many of which have been filed as class actions, allege violations of state and federal antitrust laws.
 Plaintiffs in these lawsuits are seeking a variety of forms of relief, including, among others, recovery of compensatory damages (in some cases in excess of \$1 billion), a trebling of compensatory damages, full consideration damages and attorneys' fees.
 CenterPoint Energy and/or Reliant Energy were named in approximately 30 of these lawsuits, which were instituted between 2003 and 2009.
-Most of these cases have settled or CenterPoint Energy has been dismissed from them.
-CenterPoint Energy Services, Inc. (CES), an indirect subsidiary of CenterPoint Energy is a defendant or sought to be added as a defendant in two cases now pending in federal court in Wisconsin and Nevada alleging a conspiracy to inflate Wisconsin natural gas prices in 2000-2002.
-Additionally, CenterPoint Energy was a defendant in a lawsuit filed in state court in Nevada that was dismissed in 2007, but the plaintiffs have asked for reconsideration of the dismissal.
-CenterPoint Energy believes that neither it nor CES is a proper defendant in the remaining cases and will continue to pursue dismissal from those cases.
-CenterPoint Energy does not expect the ultimate outcome of these matters to have a material impact on its financial condition, results of operations or cash flows.
+CenterPoint Energy and its affiliates have been released or dismissed from all but two of such cases.
+CenterPoint Energy Services, Inc. (CES), an indirect subsidiary of CenterPoint Energy, is a defendant in a case now pending in federal court in Nevada alleging a conspiracy to inflate Wisconsin natural gas prices in 2000-2002.
+Additionally, CenterPoint Energy was a defendant in a lawsuit filed in state court in Nevada that was dismissed in 2007, but the plaintiffs have indicated that they will appeal the dismissal.
+CenterPoint Houston does not expect the ultimate outcome of these remaining c